 By 2004, the number of dogs on the streets in Liberia's cities and towns had increased at an alarming rate, with most Liberians referring to the dogs jokingly as "citizens."
 Street dogs and cats were abused, were hungry and sick.

 Liberia suffered years of exceptionally violent and traumatic civil war.
-The country is still recovering.
-Liberia not only faces rampant animal abuse and abject poverty, the younger generation, because of the country’s traumas, is exhibiting dysfunctional behaviors.
-LAWCS is committed to Liberia’s recovery with a clear message of non-violence, character building, ending animal suffering and creating a just, caring, and socially responsible society.
+The country is still feeling the effects.
+LAWCS is committed to Liberia’s recovery with a clear message of non-violence, character building, ending animal suffering, and creating a just, caring, and socially responsible society.

-LAWCS also holds Community Animal Care Clinics, offering free, basic animal care in Lofa County, where there is no other vet care.
-As a matter of fact, the only small animal vet in Liberia is hours away, in Monrovia!
+AKI also supports LAWCS Community Animal Care Clinics, where free, basic animal care is offered for pets in Lofa County, where there is no other vet care.
+As a matter of fact, only a couple of small animal vets practice in Liberia, and they are many hours away, in Monrovia!
 LAWCS volunteer, Abraham, received training to become a community animal healthcare worker, and vaccinates, de-worms, and provides other basic pet care.

-After helping (advice, technical support, and visiting LAWCS, taking part in their Humane Ed and basic animal care clinics) over a 2-year period starting in 2013, we at AKI knew we wanted to contribute more to the work they're doing and to help them financially.
-So we made LAWCS an AKI Partner Organization in January 2016.
+After helping (advice, technical support, and visiting LAWCS, taking part in their Humane Ed and basic animal care clinics), starting in 2013, we made LAWCS an AKI Partner Organization in January 2016.